Summary of options if you get an infringement notice

 In the case of an excessive speeding offence, you must make a nomination within 28 days of the infringement notice being issued.
 In the case of all other operator onus offences, a nomination must occur before the infringement is registered with Fines Victoria or the Children’s Court and a notice of final demand is issued (which is typically 49 days from the date of the infringement notice).

 If the enforcement agency accepts your statement, it has 12 months to commence court action against the other driver instead of pursuing you.

-The enforcement agency may refuse to accept your nomination; for example, if the person you nominate as the driver provides a statement that they were not the driver and the agency accepts their statement.
+The enforcement agency may refuse to accept your nomination; for example, if the person you nominate as the driver provides a statement that they were not the driver and the agency accepts their statement or if you provide insufficient detail.
 The agency has 12 months to commence court action against you from the date your nomination of another driver is refused.

 Option 5: Negotiate a payment plan

-You may be able to enter into a payment plan either before or after a notice of final demand has been issued, or after a Magistrates’ Court The time and place at which a court or tribunal hears the parties argue their case and makes a decision..
+You may be able to enter into a payment plan either before or after a notice of final demand has been issued, or after a Magistrates’ Court hearing.

 Arrange a payment plan with the enforcement agency